 We can use a point source to perform an emission calculation.
 Emission calculations are performed using the Search criteria subwindow.
 The search is carried out over the map area that you see on the screen, so that if you have zoomed into a sub area then only that sub area will be searched.

-Click on Search Criteria in the EDB main window.
-The Search criteria subwindow will appear on the screen.
+Click on SEARCH CRITERIA in the EDB main window.
+The Emission sub window will appear on the screen.
 See Figure 1.3.6.1.

 Figure 1.3.6.1.
 Search criteria